 LISAN MARTIN, MSW

-In practice for almost thirty years, I began my career in New York at the Jewish Board of Family and Children's Services treating high-risk children and adolescents, as well as adults, many of whom had experienced sexual abuse, trauma and neglect.
+In practice for over thirty years, I began my career in New York at the Jewish Board of Family and Children's Services treating high-risk children and adolescents, as well as adults, many of whom had experienced sexual abuse, trauma and neglect.
 I learned how vital it is to help people develop strategies and skills that they can use in their daily lives to enhance their resiliency and strength.
 Today, I support my clients in honing the skills they need to manage life more effectively, to have deeper emotional connections, and to feel more positively about the future.

 Since relocating to the Washington area in 1994, I have worked with a diverse range of clients in out-patient mental health services at Jewish Social Service Agency, in affiliation with several group practices and now solely in my own private practice.
 I offer a welcoming environment, bringing warmth, compassion, empathy and humor to my work, and have an active, engaged style in sessions.